-UBC researchers in need of access to high-performance computing infrastructure are now able to apply for access at any time.
-Based on researcher feedback, changes to the allocation model include the ability to apply for a Standard Allocation year-round and calls twice a year for Priority Allocation access.
+UBC researchers in need of access to high-performance computing infrastructure are able to apply for access at any time.
+This includes the ability to apply for a Standard Allocation year-round and calls twice a year for Priority Allocation access.

-The call for applications for the new Priority Allocations will be open from September 28, 2020, to October 16, 2020, 4:59 PM PDT.
-Results will be announced starting mid-November 2020.
+The call for applications for Priority Allocations is open from April 19, 2021, to May 7, 2021, 4:59 PM PDT.
+Results will be announced at the end of June.

 WHAT CAN RESEARCHERS APPLY FOR?

 Sockeye is a high-performance computing (HPC) cluster particularly well suited to process transient, computationally intensive workloads that can be optimized by job scheduling and workload management software.

 Please see UBC ARC Sockeye Applications Guidelines for more information.

 Note that all the current allocations on UBC ARC Sockeye will run until June 30, 2021.

 Eligible UBC Researchers can request a Standard Allocation at any time over the course of the academic year.
 Applications are evaluated within 1-2 business days of receiving the submission.
 The Standard Allocation provides fair share access to all available GPU and CPU and 5 TB of project storage and 5 TB for project scratch for immediate computing.
 The Standard Allocation is suitable for the majority of HPC needs.

 Sockeye Priority Allocation